The Great Depression: America, 1929–1941

 The Great Depression: America, 1929–1941 (ISBN 978-0-8129-2327-8) is a 1984 history of the Great Depression by acclaimed historian Robert S. McElvaine.
 In this interpretive history, McElvaine discusses the causes and the results of the worst depression in American history, covering the time from 1929 to 1941.
-He examines the causes of this cataclysmic event, its impact upon the American people, and the political, governmental, and cultural responses to it.
-He comes down firmly in favor of the "demand-side" argument that maldistribution of income in the 1920s having left the bulk of potential consumers with too small a share of national income to buy all that mass production was putting on the market was the principal cause of the collapse.
+He examines the causes of this cataclysmic event, its impact on the American people, and the political, governmental, and cultural responses to it.
+He comes down firmly in favor of the "demand-side" argument that maldistribution of income in the 1920s, having left the bulk of potential consumers with too small a share of national income to buy all that mass production was putting on the market was the principal cause of the collapse.
 Building on his innovative use of letters written by "ordinary" Americans during the Depression that were collected in his first book, Down and Out in the Great Depression, McElvaine takes readers into the experience of Depression victims to an extent never before achieved.